 We were on a “Viking Homelands” Baltic cruise (on the Viking Star).
 It included the opportunity to visit Flam, and this Flam Railway ride was a trip we couldn’t wait to experience.

-Read our travel article on NUVO magazine’s website for all the delicious details… Before you do though, have a look at these Flam Railway photos below :-).
-You’ll also find useful information on booking Flam train tickets and the Flam cruise port at the end of this post.
+See the link to our NUVO magazine travel article for all the delicious details at the end of this post.
+Before you do though, have a look at these Flam Railway photos below :-).

 Lead photo courtesy Visit Flam, Sverre Hjornevik; other photos that aren’t ours courtesy Visit Flam, Paul Edmundson